jessepav/lacygoill-wiki-backup/process/process.md

      setsid().

-   - If  the daemon  wants  to  ensure that  it  won't  acquire a  new controlling  tty even  by  accident  (which happens  when  a session leader without a controlling tty opens a free tty), it may fork and exit again.
-This means  that it is no  longer a session  leader in the new session, and can't acquire a controlling tty.
+   - If  the daemon  wants  to  ensure that  it  won't  acquire a  new controlling  TTY even  by  accident  (which happens  when  a session leader without a controlling TTY opens a free TTY), it may fork and exit again.
+This means  that it is no  longer a session  leader in the new session, and can't acquire a controlling TTY.

    - Setting the root directory (/) as  the current working directory so that the process does  not keep any directory  in use that  may be on